Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Additive Predicates

-The arrow types for $\sigma_z$ itself are $\sigma_z:\X \to -\X$ and $\sigma_z:\Z \to \Z$.
-One is naturally led to the question: could we have deduced the arrow types for $\texttt{control-}\sigma_z$ from those of $\sigma_z$?
-More generally, if we are given a unitary $U$ can the arrow types of \texttt{control-}$U$ be deduced directly from those of $U$.
-Unfortunately, the answer must be no in general as this would imply ``control-'' is a functor, which is not the case.
-Nonetheless, we can construct the arrow type of control-$U$ from the arrow types of $U$ \emph{and} its additive type $\X\otimes\type{Re}(U) + \Y\otimes\type{Im}(U)$.
+Note $\{\X\}\: \sigma_z\: \{-\X\}$ and $\{\Z\}\: \sigma_z\: \{\Z\}$.
+One is naturally led to the question: could we have deduced the appropriate postconditions of $\texttt{control-}\sigma_z$ from those of $\sigma_z$?
+More generally, can we deduce the triples of \texttt{control-}$U$ from the triples of $U$?
+Unfortunately, the answer must be no for a general unitary as this would imply ``control-'' is a functor of some sort, which is not the case.
+Nonetheless, we can deduce the triples of control-$U$ from those of $U$ \emph{and} its additive predicate $\X\otimesRe(U) + \Y\otimesIm(U)$.